 ‘You are a remarkable woman and you deserve all the happiness, contentment and love in the world.
 I, for one, know that I have never met anyone quite like you.’

 When Rose Pritchard turns up on the doorstep of a Cumbrian B&B it is her last resort.
 She and her seven-year-old daughter Maddie have left everything behind.
 And they have come to the village of Millthwaite in search of the person who once offered Rose hope.

-For fear of ruining key elements of the story, I don’t want to go into any more than the synopsis does.
-Rose has such a heartbreaking past and there really is no doubt in my mind that she is a brave woman, yes she is vulnerable and it seems at times as though she is empty inside but with everything, life has thrown at her she is still standing.
+For fear of ruining key elements, I don’t want to go into any more than the synopsis does.
+Rose has such a heartbreaking past.
+There really is no doubt in my mind that she is a brave woman.
+Yes she is vulnerable and it seems at times as though she is empty inside but with everything, life has thrown at her she is still standing.

 There are two things that keep Rose going when life gets tough and that’s a postcard and her daughter Maddie.
 When focused on these things its as though she can see the light at the end of the tunnel.

-It took me a while to get into the story but once It pulled me in, I couldn’t put it down.
-This is an emotional read that covers some very hard issues, its written beautifully and handles tough topics with such sensitivity that you can feel the emotion in every page.
+It took me a while to get into but once it pulled me in, I couldn’t put it down.
+This is an emotional read that covers some very hard issues.
+It’s written beautifully and handles tough topics with such sensitivity that you can feel the emotion in every page.